akryvtsun/blog/_posts/2024-10-31-happy-finder.md

 ---
 layout: post
 title: "Happy Finder"
-categories: [macOS]
+categories: [ macOS ]
+image: /images/2024/10/31/kind-grouping.png
 ---

 I have been using my MacBook Pro for about a year and all these months I have constantly struggled with the Finder